InterviewHackerAI/InterviewCopilotAI/README.md

 ---

 Ready to revolutionize your interview game?
-[Get started with InterviewHacker AI today!](https://interviewhacker.ai)
+[Get started with InterviewHacker AI today][website]

 Remember, your success story begins with the right preparation.
 Let InterviewHacker AI be your guide to professional excellence!